algochoi/blockly/README.md

 ### Motivation

-From a pragmatic perspective, this exercise gives us a better idea of how to bridge smart-contract languages with other popular programming languages in a syntax-agnostic, visual setting.
+From a pragmatic perspective, this exercise gives us a better idea of how to bridge and compare smart-contract languages with other popular programming languages in a syntax-agnostic, visual setting.
 It's interesting to consider how code generation could be improved and look for common patterns in syntax.
 Also, blocks are fun to build with!

+Well-formed blocks will (theoretically) always return valid (syntactically correct) PyTeal.
+Future work can be extended to linters/static-analyzers that could help enforce certain rules within PyTeal.

 ### Development Notes